 Of course, Moore then sweeps aside the Joker’s argument by having Jim Gordon emerge intact from the hell he has been subjected to.
 Yes, thanks to the Joker this has probably been the absolute worst day of Gordon’s entire life.
 But the Commissioner is still very much in possession of his sanity.
 When Batman heads into the carnival funhouse to capture the Joker, Gordon gives him firm instructions…

 “I want him brought in… and I want him brought in by the book!
 By the book, you hear?
 We have to show him!
 We have to show him our way works!”

 Much as Frank Miller did in Year One, Moore demonstrates in The Killing Joke that, in his own way, Gordon is just as strong, perhaps even stronger, than Batman.
 Gordon is the one who doesn’t take refuge behind a mask to operate outside the law.
-Instead, Gordon is the one who chooses to remain within a corrupt, flawed system and attempts to fix it from within.
+Instead, Gordon is the one who chooses to remain part of a corrupt, flawed system and attempts to fix it from within.
 And he doesn’t retreat from life, but works to maintain family & friendships in the face of the horrors that Gotham City continually throws in his face.

 The artwork by Brian Bolland on The Killing Joke is astonishing.
 It is exquisitely detailed.
 Bolland’s layouts and storytelling are incredibly dramatic.
 He does superb work telling the story, transitioning from one scene to another.